albsierra/codetest/README - Developer.md

 - This will download the dependencies for PHP

-> ⚠ PHP needs writing permissions to `www/tsugi/mod/codetest`
+- ⚠ PHP needs writing permissions to `www/tsugi/mod/codetest`

+> FRONTEND SETUP

 - Run the command: